MUnique/OpenMU/docs/Bots.md

 reset limit is exhausted — while resets remain, resetting is what players do, so the bots do it too.

+A mastered bot changes what it hunts.
+Master experience is only granted for monsters of at least `Minimum monster level for master experience` (95 in the default configuration), and a character at the maximum level earns nothing else
+- so below that line a kill pays a mastered bot nothing at all.
+It therefore looks for maps which hold such monsters, and takes the WEAKEST ones above the line rather than the strongest: master experience hardly grows with the monster's level, so the cheapest kill above it is the best one.
+Those monsters carry 40.000+ health, well beyond the hit budget a bot's usual gear affords, so the budget is stretched for them - a slow fight it survives beats a quick one worth nothing.
+What is not stretched is its survivability: a monster whose hits the bot cannot take is refused, mastered or not.

 ### Items and money

 Dropped gear is judged before it is picked up: a bot collects what it can wear